radar/ryanbigg.com/_posts/2022-11-24-the-gem-foundation.markdown

 **UPDATE**: Kieran Andrews from Adelaide (and of [Active Rails fame](https://activerailsbook.com)) has also donated _$30USD_ to the [Pry gem](https://github.com/pry/pry), bringing The Gem Foundation's donation total up to $58USD!

-**UPDATE #2**: As it's now the 1st of December, a payment of $25USD has been made to the Hanami organisation on GitHub.
+**UPDATE #2**: As it's now the 1st of December, a payment of $35USD has been made to the Hanami organisation on GitHub.
 This brings our total donations almost to $100!

+**UPDATE #3**: As it's now the 1st of February, yet another payment of $35USD has been made to the Hanami organisation on GitHub.
+This brings our total of donations up to $173.

 Here's a helpful chart to track our donations: